The best hotels in Vancouver

 For food crawls on rainy days, head to the Punjabi Market on Main Street around 49th Avenue for butter chicken under C$12.
 Or do a self-guided brewery tour on Yeast Van (Powell Street to Commercial Drive) where 8 craft breweries sit within walking distance.
 Flights start at C$8 to C$10 each.

-Vancouver's best neighborhoods
+Vancouver's best hotel regions

 Vancouver packs wildly different vibes into a small footprint.
 Gastown gives you exposed brick and craft cocktails.
 The West End puts you steps from English Bay.
 Coal Harbour is all glass towers and seawall running.
 Kitsilano feels like a beach town that wandered into a city.